pinskylab/how_we_work/offboarding.md

 General project documentation
 -----------------------------
-Refer to guidelines in our [Data Management Policy](https://github.com/pinskylab/how_we_work/blob/master/data-management.md)
+* Make sure each of your projects complies with our [Data Management Plan](https://github.com/pinskylab/how_we_work/blob/master/data-management.md)

 Data questions to consider
 --------------------------